ujjwalguptaofficial/sqlweb/README.md

     console.log(result);
 });
 ```
-For a complete example - check out below examples.
+For a complete example - check out below link.

 * [Using it in react](https://github.com/ujjwalguptaofficial/sqlweb/tree/master/examples/react)
 * [Using it with typescript](https://github.com/ujjwalguptaofficial/sqlweb/tree/master/examples/typescript)